JacoboLansac/audits/solo/next-gen.md

 The auctioned token is not locked in the auction contract when an auction is started.
 When the auction is finished, the `claimAuction()` expects it be owned in an address that has approved the auction contract.
-If the token is transferred to another wallet, or if it is not approved, the `claimAuction()` will revert, and the auction will be unclaimable.
+If the token is transferred to another wallet,the call to `transferFrom()` will revert with `ERC721: caller is not token owner or approved`.
+This revert makes the auction unclaimable, and all the ether from participating bids will be locked in the contract.

-All the funds from loosing bids will be locked in the contract.
+This will also happen if the `Auction` contract is not approved, but in the specifications it was explicitly said that it is assumed that it is approved.

 #### Severity classification